Ready to start learning? Find a class and enrol now!

 This is where your Spanish really starts to take shape.

 In the Upper Intermediate levels you really expand the range of what you can talk about.
-In Upper Intermediate 1 you learn the futuro simple, in Upper Intermediate 2 you see the pluscuamperfecto and then in Upper Intermediate 3 the present subjunctive is introduced for the first time.
+In Upper Intermediate 1 you learn more complex ways of talking about the present and the past and in Upper Intermediate 2 you see the futuro simple, then in Upper Intermediate 3 the present subjunctive is introduced for the first time.

 The Upper Intermediate levels are also where you really consolidate the past tenses you learnt in the Lower Intermediate levels.